PooyehA/Deep-LASI/docs/source/documentation.rst

 ..  _opening:
 Starting Deep-LASI
 ~~~~~~~~~~~~~~~~~
-To evaluate your experimental data with *Deep-LASI*, open the program by calling it from the from the MATLAB command window via `>> TRacer`.
+To evaluate your experimental data with *Deep-LASI*, open the program by calling it from the from the MATLAB command window via :code:`>> TRacer`.
 TRacer is the core-program responsible for Data import, Trace extraction, as well as and manual selection and sorting.
 After a couple seconds, the GUI of the program environment will open as shown in :numref:`open-program`.

 .. figure:: ./../figures/documents/Dummy.png
    :width: 300